Dolibarr/dolibarr-docker/README.md

 Once the log shows that the start is complete (you should see a message "You can connect to your Dolibarr web application..."), go to http://0.0.0.0 to access to the new Dolibarr installation, first admin login is admin/admin (if you did not change default value previously in the docker-compose.yml file).

-Note: If the host port 80 is already used, you can replace "80:80" with "xx:80" where xx a free port on the host.
+Note: If the host port 80 is already used, you can replace "80:80" with "xx:80" where xx is a free port number on the host.
 You will be able to access the Dolibarr using the URL http://0.0.0.0:xx